Libyan forces say they captured part of Sabha

 French Foreign Minister Alain Juppe said there were "no French mercenaries in Libya," while the British foreign office said it had no information about whether the report was true.
 Qatar's foreign ministry was not available for comment.
 NATO, which is staging air strikes on Gaddafi loyalist positions, says it has no troops on the ground in Libya.

-Western nations have sent special forces in the past, and media have reported that private security firms have aided anti-Gaddafi forces in training, target ting and with leadership.
-Gulf Arab states have also sent trainers and arms.
+Western nations have sent special forces in the past, and media have reported that private security firms have aided anti-Gaddafi forces in training, targeting and with leadership.

+Bani said NTC forces on Monday arrested pro-Gaddafi mercenary leader Belqasem Al-Abaaj, who had been operating in the south of the country.

 The NTC, still based in the eastern city of Benghazi, has faced questions about whether it can unify a country divided on tribal and local lines.
 A long-promised attempt to set up a more inclusive interim government fell apart overnight.